tankh99/tp/docs/DeveloperGuide.md

 - `EndDateTime` the appointment is after or at (>=) the specific `endDateTime` of the predicate There are a few methods used to interact with the filter appointment command.
 1. `FilterAppointmentCommand`
-   1. Defines filter appointment command key word and other error messages.
+   1. Define filter appointment command key word and other error messages.
    2. Validates the results of the `FilterAppointmentCommandParser#parse()`
 2. `FilterAppointmentCommandParser#parse()`
    1. Parses the filter appointment commands, ensuring that all required parameters are present.